jcrossley3/lein-modules/README.md

 # lein-modules [![Build Status](https://travis-ci.org/jcrossley3/lein-modules.png?branch=master)](https://travis-ci.org/jcrossley3/lein-modules)

-On my build tool continuum of hate, [Leiningen](http://leiningen.org) and [Maven](http://maven.apache.org) are at opposite ends.
-This plugin is the result of my desire to transform the
-[Immutant source tree](http://github.com/immutant/immutant) from a Maven
+This plugin is the result of my desire to transform the [Immutant source tree](http://github.com/immutant/immutant) from a Maven
 [multi-module project](http://maven.apache.org/guides/mini/guide-multiple-modules.html)
 to a Leiningen one.

-Features include the building of child projects in dependency order, flexible project inheritance based on Leiningen profiles, and a simple dependency management mechanism.
+Features include the building of child projects in dependency order, flexible project inheritance based on Leiningen profiles, a simple dependency management mechanism, and automatic checkout dependencies.

 Minimum supported Leiningen version: 2.3.4